These appeared in Green Lantern (1960 series) #82, in 1971.

 Sinestro used large rubies as means to travel between the “dimension of furies” and Earth.
 A person can use one to project to Earth once for a few hours before snapping back.

-This time limitation seems to have been deliberate on Sinestro’s part, though it could also be an effect of the ancient wizard’s curse.
+This time limitation seems to have been deliberate on Sinestro’s part, though it could also have been an effect of the ancient wizard’s curse.

 When Hal charged a pair of rubies, he and Dinah could use them to travel back to Earth without any time limitation.